TWMProgrammer/HugoWebsite/content/posts/quotes.md

 > "You're mentally unstable but you gotta project stability" - Leonid

+> "The dildo of concequences rarely arrives lubed" - Nuxanor

+> "They don't kill you because you're a nazi, the call you a nazi so they can kill you" - A random tweet

 ## Asmongold

-> "Why would you expect them to be accountable to reality"
+> "Why would you expect them to be accountable to reality?"

-> "I you act like psycho, you're a psycho"
+> "If you act like psycho, you're a psycho"

 > "Why are we padding out society for him to be bouncing around in it?
 He's so lucky to be living in this day and age"